-To improve stretch in the hip flexors, thighs, hamstrings, ankles, chest, shoulders, and brings a little bit of life to the base of the feet.
-This pose is responsible for clear perception and intuition.
+To improve stretching in the hip flexors, thighs, hamstrings, ankles, chest, shoulders, and brings durability to the base of the feet.
+This pose can also help with perception and intuition.

 Safety Instructions and Technique: